-A masterpiece of metafiction, Mac and His Problem is Enrique Vila-Matas’s testament to the power and playfulness of great literature.
-Translated by Margaret Jull Costa and Sophie Hughes.
+A masterpiece of metafiction, Mac and His Problem is Enrique Vila-Matas’s testament to the power and playfulness of great literature

 Mac is not writing a novel.
 He is writing a diary no one will read.
 Aged over 60, Mac is a beginner, a novice, an apprentice delighted by the themes of repetition and falsification, humbly armed with an encyclopaedic knowledge of literature.
 Soon, Mac begins to notice that life is exhibiting strange literary overtones and imitating fragments of plot.
 As he sizzles in the Barcelona heatwave, he becomes ever more immersed in literature, haunted by death but alive with the pleasure of writing.